awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 ------

-## PutEvents operation<a name="event-record-api"></a>
+## Recording events with the PutEvents operation<a name="event-record-api"></a>

 To record events, you call the [PutEvents](API_UBS_PutEvents.md) operation\.
-The following example shows a `PutEvents` operation that passes one event that contains the minimum required information\.
+The following example shows a `PutEvents` operation that passes one event\.
 The corresponding Interactions schema is shown, along with an example row from the Interactions dataset\.

 Your application generates the `sessionId` when a user first visits your website or uses your application\.
-For example, you could generate a universally unique identifier \(UUID\) and use this value for the `sessionId`\.
 Amazon Personalize uses the `sessionId` to associate events with the user before they log in \(is anonymous\)\.
-After the user logs in and you send an event including the `userId`, Amazon Personalize associates the previously anonymous historical event data with their `userId` by matching the `sessionId`\.
-This creates a continuous event history that includes events that occurred when the user was anonymous\.
-We recommend having at most one user mapped to one `sessionID`\.
+For more information see [Recording events for anonymous users](#recording-anonymous-user-events)\.

 The event list is an array of [Event](API_UBS_Event.md) objects\.
 An `eventType` is required for each event, but in this example, `eventType` data is not used in training because it is not included in the schema\.
 You can provide a placeholder value to satisfy the requirement\.